stevemanavalan/IRTEX/README.md

 and places the images in ResultResnet_Cosine and ResultResnet_Eucledean (Make sure to create these before hand).

-For sample I have already uploaded index_resnet.csv and index_vgg16.csv
+For sample I have already uploaded index_resnet.csv and index_vgg16.csv Please note that Resnetcsv takes quite some time to write vectors to csv.

+Also if any exceptions occur with a warning please ignore!